 The web administrator SHOULD check for updates each day and MUST at a minimum once a week.
 WordPress is very popular and exploits are common especially in plugins.
 These unintended vulnerabilities are usually attacked upon discovery.
 A typical WP site can expect twenty or even hundreds of automated attacks each day.
 Be vigilant.

-WordPress will update automatically.
+Our WordPress will update automatically (or not).
 Since you have created an email address for yourself in the Settings section you will be informed of these updates but will not be informed of required plugin updates.
+If WordPress fails to update it will inform you in the Dashboard and you can manually update it using the supplied link/button.

 The President or designee will update the agenda found on the Meeting Agenda page.
 The agenda should be written sometime before the meeting and removed afterwards.
 As soon a possible set the new meeting date by editing the Next Meeting page.
 Of course the new agenda creation time is at the discretion of the President or the designee.